 - Front-line troubleshooting and technical support; liaison with service provider/development community on bugs;

-- Management of the Arca enhancement process and liaison between participating institutions and service provider/development community on enhancement requests;
+- Management of the Arca enhancement process and liaison between participating organisations and service provider/development community on enhancement requests;

 - Ongoing service support, including communications, repository staff and administrator training, coordination of service support fees, governance, and service provider negotiations.

 - Representing the interests and concerns of its constituent organisations;

 - Providing guidance to BC ELN on digital repository development, implementation, and policy issues;